-On June 14, 2023, the Company announced that the Board of Directors approved a loan from Dr. Keith Barron (the "Lender"), a related party of the Company by virtue of the fact that he is the Chairman, the President and Chief Executive Officer, a promoter and a principal shareholder of the Company for \$2,000,000.
-As at June 30, 2023, Dr. Barron had advanced an aggregate of \$900,000.
-The loan is unsecured, bears interest at 2% per annum and matures upon notice of twelve months and one day from the Lender.
+On June 14, 2023, the Company announced the approval from the Board of Directors to receive a loan from Dr. Keith Barron for an aggregate of \$2,000,000, received in advances between June 20 and September 20, 2023.
+The loan is unsecured, bears interest at 2% per annum and becomes repayable on the day following the one-year anniversary of Dr. Keith Barron requesting repayment.
 IFRS requires that where an interest rate is below the market rate, estimated at 20%, there is deemed to be a benefit to the Company and as such that portion of the promissory loan considered to represent that benefit is recorded in equity as a shareholder contribution.
-The accretion on the promissory note will be accounted for as a shareholder contribution once the full amount is received and until such time that the repayment is requested by the Lender.
-The amount of the benefit is then recognized over the life of the promissory note as an accretion expense
+The accretion on the promissory note will be accounted for as a shareholder contribution until such time that the repayment is requested by the Lender.
+The amount of the benefit is then recognized over the life of the promissory note as an accretion expense.